isaacmg/fb_scraper/readme.md

 6. There are some other use case examples on my main GitHub page which you can look at as well.
 However, I have omitted them from this repo since they are mainly in Java and require Apache Flink.

 7. We are also working on automating scraping with Apache Airflow.
 The dags we have created so far are in the dags folder.
-It is reccomended that you use the dags in conjunction with our Docker image.
+It is recomended that you use the dags in conjunction with our Docker image.
 This will avoid directory errors.

 ### Scrape away!